Building Act Requirements

 The contributions are calculated on the anticipated costs that the development will have on infrastructure.
 The amounts vary depending on both the area and the level of growth and infrastructure required to accommodate the development.

-Contributions will also vary depending on your local Council and their Development Contributions Policy in their Long-Term Council Community Plan (LTCCP).
+Contributions will also vary depending on your local Council and their Development Contributions Policy in their Long-Term Plan (LTP).
 Each Council of the Waikato Building Consent Group has the full policy available on their website (click on links below to view), or for further information please contact the Planning Unit of your local Council:

 Who pays Development Contributions?